gusyama/Social/README.md

+Social

-# This is an example to show how to get user permission to post in behalf of them.
+This is an example to show how to get user permission to post in behalf of them.
 It uses the User Access Tokens (3-legged OAuth flow)

 There is a demo hosted in https://bsite.net/gusyama/